SPIX23/shaiya-solutions/ep3/readme.md

 * ct file that will allow rangers and sins to use skills from stealth like they are able to in newer episodes

 * ct file that corrects the bug of prior ranking battle points stacking with the current ranking battle points

-**notes**

-* some of the ct files are combinations of multiple scripts that need to be separated before assembling